 To effect the conversion into shares of common stock of all shares of Series A preferred stock that were not repurchased, the Board approved an amendment and restatement to the Certificate of Designations for the Series A preferred stock (as so amended and restated, the "Second Amended and Restated Certificate of Designations").
-Pursuant to the Transaction Agreements, each of Centerbridge and Oaktree delivered to the Company an irrevocable written consent approving and adopting the Second Amended and Restated Certificate of Designations.
-Upon its effectiveness on June 6, 2023, the Second Amended and Restated Certificate of Designations suspended the potential occurrence of an "Automatic Conversion Event" (as defined therein) and required us to cause a conversion of all shares of Series A preferred stock into shares of common stock when the Series A Repurchases were completed (the "Conversion").
-The Conversion was completed on June 20, 2023.
-In connection with the Conversion, each holder of Series A preferred stock as of the Conversion received (x) one (1) share of common stock for each share of Series A preferred stock then held, and (y) an amount equal to the amount of accrued and unpaid dividends on the Series A preferred stock plus an additional amount that represented the dividends on the Series A preferred stock that would have accrued through September 30, 2023 (collectively, the "2023 Conversion Additional Payment
+Pursuant to the Transaction Agreements, each of Centerbridge and Oaktree delivered to the Company an irrevocable written consent approving and adopting the Second Amended and Restated Certificate of Designations approving and adopting the Second Amended and Restated Certificate of Designations suspended the potential occurrence of an "Automatic Conversion Event" (as defined therein) and required us to cause a conversion of all shares of Series A preferred stock into shares of common stock when the Series A Repurchases were completed (the "Conversion").
+The Conversion received (x) one (1) share of common stock for each share of Series A preferred stock then held, and (y) an amount equal to the amount of accrued and unpaid dividends on the Series A preferred stock plus an additional amount that represented the dividends on the Series A preferred stock that would have accrued through September 30, 2023 (collectively, the "2023 Conversion Additional Payment